By 37Design |

 2. SnapPress ($2.99, One-Time Purchase)

-You install a small companion plugin on your WordPress site, scan the QR code it generates with the SnapPress app, and that is it — your site is connected.
+SnapPress is a purpose-built app for one thing: uploading photos from your phone to WordPress.
+It connects to your site via QR code, lets you select up to 20 photos at once, and pushes them directly to your WordPress Media Library through the REST API.
+You install a small companion plugin on your WordPress site, scan the QR code it generates with the SnapPress app, and your site is connected.
 From there, you open the app, pick photos, and tap upload.
 The images land directly in your Media Library, ready to use in any post or page.
 You can also use the iOS/Android Share Extension to send photos to WordPress from your camera roll or any other app without even opening SnapPress.

 SnapPress does one thing and does it well.
-If your primary need is getting photos from your camera roll into WordPress quickly — especially if you manage multiple sites or shoot in the field — this is the most streamlined option available.
+If your primary need is getting photos from your camera roll into WordPress quickly, especially if you manage multiple sites or shoot in the field, this is the most streamlined option available.
 The $2.99 one-time price makes it a trivial investment.
 It is not a replacement for the WordPress app if you need full site management, but as a companion tool for photo uploads, it is hard to beat.

 3. FTP Manager Pro ($4.99, One-Time Purchase)

+FTP Manager Pro is a full-featured FTP/SFTP client for iOS.
+It was not built for WordPress specifically, but it can upload files directly to your server's wp-content/uploads directory, bypassing the WordPress Media Library entirely.
 You configure FTP or SFTP credentials, navigate to your WordPress uploads folder (typically /wp-content/uploads/YYYY/MM/), and transfer files from your device.
 The app supports batch transfers and even background uploads.
-However, because you are uploading via FTP rather than the WordPress REST API, the images do not automatically appear in your Media Library — WordPress does not know they exist until you register them with a plugin like "Add From Server" or run a WP-CLI command.
+However, because you are uploading via FTP rather than the WordPress REST API, the images do not automatically appear in your Media Library.
+WordPress does not know they exist until you register them with a plugin like "Add From Server" or run a WP-CLI command.

 FTP Manager Pro is a power-user tool.
 If you are comfortable with server file management and need to move large numbers of files (not just images), it gives you maximum control.
 But for the typical WordPress photographer or blogger who just wants photos in the Media Library, the extra steps to register uploaded files make this a poor fit.
 It adds complexity that most people do not need.